Enter your email below to learn 4 things you need to know before buying a eucalyptus!

 Water, Mulch and Feed Mantra

-- A high potassium feed in August will help increase the Eucalyptus resistance to cold winter weather.
+A feed of high potassium Eucalyptus Smart Fertiliser in April, June and August/September will help increase the Eucalyptus resistance to cold winter weather.